Vincent-Projects/MyOwnRoadmap/README.md

 <details><summary>:baby: Algorithms</summary>

 Most of the topic choosen here are from [GeeksForGeeks](https://www.geeksforgeeks.org) which is really awesome so if you want to know more and understand what you can learn in a CS degree check it out.
+[Javascript Algorithms](https://github.com/trekhleb/javascript-algorithms)

 -   :baby: Searching & Sorting
 -   :baby: Greedy Algorithms